History of Education

 Q. Ghazali also played a very major

-role in integrating Sufism with:
+integrating Sufism with:

 Ans.
 Shariah